Mussoorie

-Mussoorie (/hi/) is a hill station and a municipal board in the Dehradun district of the Indian state of Uttarakhand.
-It is about 35 km from the state capital of Dehradun and 290 km north of the national capital of New Delhi.
+Mussoorie (/gbm/) is a hill station and a municipal board in the Dehradun district of the Indian state of Uttarakhand.
+It is about 26 km from the state Winter capital Dehradun and 289 km north of the national capital of New Delhi.
 The hill station is in the foothills of the Garhwal Himalayan range.
 The adjoining town of Landour, which includes a military cantonment, is considered part of "greater Mussoorie", as are the townships Barlowganj and Jharipani.

-Mussoorie is at an average altitude of 2005 m.
+Mussoorie is at an average altitude of 2001 m.
 To the northeast are the Himalayan snow ranges, and to the south, the Doon Valley and Sivalik Hills ranges.
-The second highest point is the original Lal Tibba in Landour, with a height of over 2275 m.
+The second highest point is the original Lal Tibba in Landour, with a height of over 2258 m.
 Mussoorie is popularly known as The Queen of the Hills.

 There were 3.02 million (30.23 lac) travellers to Mussoorie in 2019.